 Liability Insurance North Carolina

 Liability Insurance is one of the most important insurance policies North Carolina business owners can have.
-North Carolina Liability Insurance helps protect your business against claims that you are responsible for causing reputation damage, false advertising, property damage, or bodily injury to another.
+North Carolina Liability Insurance helps protect your business against claims that you are responsible for causing reputation damage, property damage or bodily injury to another.
 The Hartford includes Liability Insurance and business property insurance in our Business Owner’s Policy (BOP) insurance package.
 A BOP is convenient for business owners because it provides broad coverage for some common types of claims.
 Also, it often saves businesses money by combining these major coverages in one overarching policy.
 A North Carolina Business Owner’s Policy can also be customized to meet the specific needs of businesses by adding on additional optional coverages.
 Consider a Business Insurance Policy with The Hartford to help protect your business for example from the incidents like the following: